 - Water Balloons– Order some water balloons or go to the dollar store and let them unleash in the backyard.
 Tell them to throw it as hard as they can…for once 😉

-- Freeze Toys- Freeze their favorite toys in a block of ice and let them chip away to get it out, keeps em’ cool outside and gets out all that bottled up energy (we love so much)!
+- Freeze Toys- Freeze their favorite toys in a block of ice and let them chip away to get it out, keeps em’ cool outside, and get out all that bottled up energy (we love so much)!

 - Get a kiddy pool- This keeps it safer, having only a couple inches of water but if you give them so bath toys and plastic cups on a hot afternoon…they will play for forever!

 - Teach them Water Safety- This is SO important.
 Wondering where to start?
 Our friends over at Josh the Otter are perfect for this!